-We begin by selecting two zonal regions encompassing the occurrence frequency maxima in the midlatitudes: one over the North Atlantic from 80 to 0° W and a second one over the eastern North Pacific from 180 to 120° W. The latter selection is made in such a way as to exclude the STJ maximum to the west.
-We proceed with the Q = 2 pvu isosurface fields provided by the ECMWF and make use of the conservation property of the potential temperature $\Theta$ on such an isosurface under adiabatic and frictionless conditions (Hoskins, 1991).
-We can therefore identify Rossby waves through anomalies of $\Theta(Q = 2$ pvu), with positive anomalies indicating a ridge of a baroclinic wave - i.e., subtropical air masses with high tropopause altitudes reaching poleward - and negative anomalies indicating a trough, i.e., polar/subpolar air masses with low tropopause altitudes reaching equatorwards.
+- The following subsection presents a more detailed analysis of the dependency of enhanced vertical wind shear on the tropopause altitude. - We begin by selecting two zonal regions encompassing the occurrence frequency maxima in the midlatitudes, one over the North Atlantic from 80° W to 0° W, and a second one over the Northeast Pacific from 180° W to 120° W. The latter selection is made in such a way to exclude the STJ maximum to the west.
+We proceed with the Q = 2 pvu isosurface fields provided by the ECMWF, and make use of the conservation property of the potential temperature Θ on such an isosurface under adiabatic and frictionless conditions (Hoskins, 1991).
+We can therefore identify Rossby waves through anomalies of $\Theta(Q = 2 \text{ pvu})$, with positive anomalies indicating a ridge of a baroclinic wave, i.e., subtropical air masses with high tropopause altitudes reaching poleward and negative anomalies indicating a trough, i.e., polar/subpolar air masses with low tropopause altitudes reaching equatorwards.

-We proceed by defining a background state from which we can identify $\Theta(Q = 2 \text{ pvu})$ anomalies.
-Figure 8a and b show the 10-year temporal and zonal average of the potential temperature $\overline{\Theta}(Q = 2 \text{ pvu})$ for both latitudinal regions and subdivided into DJF, MAM, JJA, and SON.
-On average, the dynamic tropopause exhibits potential temperatures of about 360 K at 20° N and decreases to values between 300-320 K in the polar region.
-The meridional $\overline{\Theta}(Q = 2 \text{ pvu})$ gradient is most pronounced during DJF and MAM in both regions.
-We preserve the meridional dependency and define the zonal and temporal average $\overline{\Theta}(Q = 2 \text{ pvu})$ in the meridional region from 35-60° N as the background state for the following
+We proceed by defining a background state from which we can identify Θ(Q = 2 pvu) anomalies.
+Figure 8a and b show the ten year temporal and zonal average of the potential temperature Θ(Q = 2 pvu), for both latitudinal regions and subdivided into DJF, MAM, JJA and SON.
+On average, the dynamic tropopause exhibits potential temperatures of about 360 K at 20° N, and decreases to values between 300 - 320 K in the polar region.
+The meridional Θ(Q = 2 pvu) gradient is most pronounced during DJF and MAM in both regions.
+We preserve the meridional dependency and define the zonal and temporal average Θ(Q = 2 pvu) in the meridional region from 35° N-60° N as the background state for the following analysis.
+According to Fig. 7, this region encompasses the occurrence frequency maxima over the North Atlantic and the Northeast Pacific.
+Furthermore,

-Figure 8. (a, b) Seasonal 10-year temporally and zonally averaged dynamic tropopause potential temperature ( $\overline{\Theta}(Q = 2 \text{ pvu})$ , in K). (c, d) Seasonal 10-year temporally and zonally averaged LRT potential temperature ( $\overline{\Theta}$ (LRT), in K).
-Solid lines show mean values, and dashed lines interseasonal standard deviation.
-Left column North Atlantic region (80-0° W).
-Right column eastern North Pacific region (180-120° W).
-The black dot in panel (a) indicates $\overline{\Theta}(Q = 2 \text{ pvu})$ at 51° N, where Fig. 9 is located.
-Dashed grey vertical lines in panels (a) and (b) indicate the borders of the region that is further analyzed.
+Figure 8. a) and b): Seasonal ten year temporally and zonally averaged dynamic tropopause potential temperature ($\overline{\Theta}(Q=2 \text{ pyu})$, in K). c) and d): Seasonal ten year temporally and zonally averaged LRT potential temperature ($\overline{\Theta}(LRT)$, in K).
+Solid lines show mean values, dashed lines interseasonal standard deviation.
+Left column North Atlantic region (80° W-0° W).
+Right column Northeast Pacific region $(180^{\circ} \text{ W}-120^{\circ} \text{ W})$.
+The black dot in panel a indicates $\overline{\Theta}(Q=2 \text{ pvu})$ at 51° N where Fig. 9 is located.
+Grey dashed vertical lines in panel a and b indicate the borders of the region that is further analysed.

-analysis.
-According to Fig. 7, this region encompasses the occurrence frequency maxima over the North Atlantic and the eastern North Pacific.
-Furthermore, Fig. 8a and b show that the interseasonal standard deviation of $\overline{\Theta}(Q = 2 \text{ pvu})$ is generally small in this region, which indicates that the 10year seasonal average describes representative average potential temperatures at the dynamic tropopause for the individual years.
-Figure 8c and d show for the zonal mean that the LRT exhibits averaged potential temperatures close to the ones of the dynamic tropopause, particularly in the region of interest from 35-60° N. We present this comparison because we make use of both tropopause definitions.
-On the one hand, we analyze the occurrence of $S^2 \ge S_t^2$ relative to the LRT, because the analysis in Sect.
-4.1. showed that strong wind shear is more closely linked to the LRT than to the dynamic tropopause.
-On the other hand, we identify UTLS wave features on the basis of the dynamic tropopause, because of the conservation property of the PV.
+Fig. 8a and b show that the interseasonal standard deviation of $\overline{\Theta}(Q=2 \text{ pvu})$ is generally small in this region, which indicates that the ten year seasonal average describes representative average potential temperatures on the dynamic tropopause for the individual years.
+Figure 8c and d show for the zonal mean that the LRT exhibits averaged potential temperatures close to the ones of the dynamic tropopause, particularly in the region of interest from 35° N- 60° N. We present this comparison because we make use of both tropopause definitions.
+On one hand, we analyse the occurrence of $S^2 \ge S_t^2$ relative to the LRT, because the analysis in Sect.
+4.1. showed that strong wind shear is more closely linked to the LRT than to the dynamic troppause.
+On the other hand, we identify UTLS wave features on the basis of the dynamic tropopause, because of the conservation property 380 of the PV.